New scheme on cards to provide market linkage to tribals' products: TRIFED MD | Headlines

 - India

-The Union Tribal Affairs Ministry has formulated a new scheme to provide market linkage to handicrafts and other items produced by the member of Scheduled Tribes.
+The Union Tribal Affairs Ministry has formulated a new scheme to provide market linkage to handicrafts and other items produced by the members of Scheduled Tribes.

 A proposal of the scheme has been sent to the Union Cabinet for its approval, TRIFED managing director Pravir Krishna said on Friday at an event organised to unveil his book 'Tryst With the Tribes--Tales From Tribal Heartlands'.